Neutron-Diffraction Measurements of an Antiferromagnetic Semiconducting Phase in the Vicinity of the High-Temperature Superconducting State of K$_x$Fe$_{2-y}$Se$_2$

-In addition to the results shown in Fig. 2, Fig. 3a and 3b, we also performed similar measurements in another semiconducting sample (semiconducting sample B).
-Very similar stripe type AF structure and magnetic order parameter temperature dependence are also observed (Fig. 3c), demonstrating that the stripe type AF order is an intrinsic property of semiconducting samples.
+In addition to the results shown in Fig. \ref{fig2}, Fig. \hyperref[fig3]{3(a)} and \hyperref[fig3]{3(b)}, we also performed similar measurements in another semiconducting sample (semiconducting sample B).
+Very similar stripe-type AFM structure and magnetic order parameter temperature dependence are also observed [Fig. \hyperref[fig3]{3(c)}], demonstrating that the stripe-type AFM order is an intrinsic property of semiconducting samples.